 Official performance record

-Through PAC, APHA records the performance of your registered American Paint Horse— Regular Registry or Breeding Stock—when it performs in an activity outside of breed approved shows.
+Through PAC, APHA records the performance of your registered American Paint Horse— Regular Registry or Solid Paint-Bred—when it performs in an activity outside of breed approved shows (APHA, AQHA, PtHA, etc).
 For your victories in any PAC category, you earn credits that are recorded on your horse’s official lifetime performance record.
 PAC leaders in each category are listed in the Paint Horse Journal monthly.

 Recreational Riding hours – PAC credits will be awarded for all hours spent riding; however, the same hours cannot be accrued for recreational riding and any other PAC category at any one time.
 Example: If credits are earned for competing and placing at a horse show in Trail, the same hours spent riding in that competition cannot be submitted for recreational riding credits.

 Recognition for your success

 Certificate of Recognition is awarded to your registered Paint Horse when it earns at least 20 credits in any one approved category.